klinucsd/ndp_agent/README.md

-# DeepNDP
+# NDP Agent

-DeepNDP is an AI agent for the [National Data Platform (NDP)](https://nationaldataplatform.org).
+NDP Agent is an AI agent for the [National Data Platform (NDP)](https://nationaldataplatform.org).
 It wraps [`deepagents-cli`](https://pypi.org/project/deepagents-cli/) with NDP-specific skills that enable the agent to search the NDP dataset catalog, retrieve geospatial data, fetch earthquake events, and interact with NDP JupyterHub workspaces.

 ## Features